jopdorp/nand2tetris-verilog/README.md

 The no-solutions branch is meant for students to implement the architecture themselves.
 For each chip, there is a testbench to test its functionctionality.

+## Current state
+Need to clean up a bit, the no-solutions branch has outdated skeleton files, and no test framework.
+Not all the solutions are ready either.
+Will update soon!
 ## Installation
 So, you want to try to build hack in SystemVerilog!
 I hope that you'll have an easy time getting your environment up and running, it took me three days :p.